Psilocybin and the brain

 Normal role

-The amygdala forms the emotional centre of the brain and plays a crucial role in perceiving threat, regulating fear responses and linking emotions to memories.
-Through this function, the amygdala strongly determines how intensely we experience events and how emotional experiences are stored in our memory.
+The amygdala is the emotional center of the brain and plays a crucial role in perceiving threats, regulating fear responses, and linking emotions to memories.
+Through this function, the amygdala largely determines how intensely we experience events and how emotional experiences are stored in our memory.

 Receptor density